MichalMalyska/personal_website/_includes/bragsheet.md

 * Actively contributed to the company's culture by hosting weekly game sessions and fostering a positive and engaging atmosphere in meetings.
 * Implemented a comprehensive testing suite for the ML stack, including model minification allowing for pre-commit end-to-end ML testing
 * Planned and conducted data and label quality experiments identifying problems, addressed those by creating a novel, ontology-graph based label smoothing algorithm increasing model performance by 35%
-* Found and solved a major bug in a huge open-source framework (AllenNLP)
+* Found and solved a major bug in a major open-source framework (AllenNLP)

 # UofT - Masters (2019 - 2022)